Skip to content

 Rule packs — Rule packs are versioned.
 Outdated packs are updated.
 Manually edited files are always skipped.

 CLAUDE.md sentinels — v0.1.1 migrates CLAUDE.md section markers from HTML comments (<!-- edikt:start -->) to visible text markers ([edikt:start]: #).
-Claude Code v2.1.72+ hides HTML comments, so the old markers were invisible to Claude.
+Claude Code v2.1.72+ hides HTML comments, so the old markers were invisible to the model.
 Upgrade detects and migrates automatically.

 Recommended upgrade steps: